Katlok/learn-html-css-base-/README.md

 #4 In visual studio code in the folder "MyFirstWebSite" click on "new file" button and name the file "index.html" it's very important

-#5 now in the "index.html" we type the Doctype :
+#5 now in the "index.html" we write the Doctype :

 ```html
 <!doctype html>